 Some will say that nonviolence is a pipe dream: look at what we are up against in Gaza or the Sudan, or the streets of our own communities.
 But I say in response, show me how violence and its handmaidens are working for the well-being of all.

-To learn more about nonviolent communication and activism, and how to begin the work of building bridges in our own communities, here are some New Society titles to take along on the journey.
+To learn more about nonviolent communication and activism and how to begin building bridges in our own communities, explore the Additional Reads section located to the right.
+It features select New Society titles to take along on the journey.

 About the Author

-Judith Plant is the acting publisher of New Society Publishers and the co-editor of Healing the Wounds: the Promise of Ecofeminism and Home!
+Judith Plant is the Publisher Emeritus of New Society Publishers, the author of The Culture Gap, and co-editor of Healing the Wounds: the Promise of Ecofeminism and Home!
 A Bioregional Reader.
 She lived in Camelsfoot for two years in the early 1980’s with her children and her partner, Kip, and now lives on Gabriola Island, BC

 Additional Reads